xg01/elden-ring-theorycrafting/README.md

 # elden-ring-theorycrafting
-A collection of optimization algorithms, tabulated data, and scripts to assist the process of build customization.
+A collection of optimization algorithms, tabulated data, and scripts to assist the process of designing character builds in Elden Ring.

 ## Setup
 Utility scripts are included to handle the process of scraping data from Fextralife, setting up a local SQLite database, and migrating scraped data to a local SQLite database.